With the rise of video and podcasting, one could assume that blogging is dead as an effective marketing channel.

-However, marketers still consider blogging a top marketing channel.
-Ross Simmonds, a B2B marketer and the founder of the content marketing agency Foundation, says blogging has helped his clients triple their traffic and accelerate their sales close rates.
+Marketers still consider blogging a top marketing channel.
+Ross Simmonds, a B2B marketing expert and the founder of the content marketing agency Foundation, says blogging has helped his clients triple their traffic and accelerate their sales close rates.

 "At Foundation, blogging with intent has helped us generate millions of dollars in the pipeline for both us and our clients," says Simmonds.
 "It's also armed us with the ability to elevate our brand's position in the market and, most importantly, truly help others in our industry learn and unlock new opportunities."